zzzprojects/learn-orm/tutorials/lambda-parser/values-comparison.md

 ## NullComparison

-It determines how comparison with null is handled and it also provides two options:
+It determines how comparison with null is handled, and it also provides two options:

  - `MinValue`: `null` is treated as a minimum possible value for any type - like .NET IComparer
  - `Sql`: `null` is not comparable with any type, including another null - like in SQL

-Let's consider the following simple example which uses the default options.
+Let's consider the following simple example, which uses the default options.

 ```csharp
 public static void Example1()